 Kurt Jusczak became lead pastor in July of 2015.
 In this role Pastor Kurt has focused on helping people come to a complete understanding of who they are in Christ to experience a life of freedom amid a broken, chaotic world.
 His focus is to build a strong culture of discipleship at Stonebridge Church to ensure that both individuals and families grow to be established and strong in their faith in Jesus.
 He believes becoming a successful servant of the Lord allows us to live the abundant life God has for us.

 Stonebridge Church is associated with the International Ministerial Association (IMA).
 The IMA is an association of independent churches and ministers of the gospel of Jesus Christ that have come together to strengthen relationships and be active in service and effective outreach.
 They provide licensing, credentials, accountability, and covering for churches and ministers.
-The elders of Stonebridge Church have their ministerial credentials with the IMA.
-Pastor Kurt currently serves as the IMA North Central District Board chairman.
+Pastor Kurt Jusczak was the chairman of the North Central District for 2 years before being appointed to the IMA National Board in September of 2019.
+Pastor Chad Hayes was also elected to serve on the IMA National Board in September.